codonaft/zapthreads/README.md

    - `reply` (when disabled the component becomes read-only)
    - `publish` (when disabled does not send event to relays, useful for testing)
    - `watch` (when disabled queries relays and closes the connection immediately on EOSE)
-   - `replyAnonymously` (when disabled requires logging in in order to publish)
    - `hideContent` (when disabled it shows the content if the anchor is a naddr)
    - `relayInformation` (when disabled NIP-11 relay filtering is off)
    - `spamNostrBand`